openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

   glance --verbose image-create-via-import --disk-format qcow2 --container-format bare --name cirros --uri http://download.cirros-cloud.net/0.4.0/cirros-0.4.0-x86_64-disk.img --import-method web-download --stores default_backend,dcn0

-.. note:: The `--disk-format` is set to qcow2 as that is the format of
+.. note:: The example above assumes that Glance image format
-          the image file.
-However, Glance will convert and store the image in the raw format after it's uploaded as that is the optimal setting for Ceph RBD.
-TripleO configures Glance Image conversion this way by default when Glance RBD is used.
-This may be confirmed by `glance image-show <ID> |
-          grep disk_format` after the image is uploaded.
+          conversion is enabled.
+Thus, even though `--disk-format` is set to `qcow2`, which is the format of the image file, Glance will convert and store the image in raw format after it's uploaded because the raw format is the optimal setting for Ceph RBD.
+The conversion may be confirmed by running `glance image-show <ID> | grep disk_format` after the image is uploaded.

 Set an environment variable to the ID of the newly created image: